varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

     pass, pipe or synth.

   Varnish:side
     Backend or client side.
-One of two values, "b" or "c" (without the quotes), depending on where the request was made.
+One of two values, 'b' or 'c', depending on where the request was made.
 In pure backend or client mode, this field will be constant.

   Varnish:vxid
     The VXID of the varnish transaction.